 Arizona Congressional District Six, despite ethically embattled Republican incumbent David Schweikert’s arrogant hubris contention to the Arizona Mirror, is in play for a potential Democratic pickup in 2020.

-Currently, there are three well-qualified Democrats vying to run against Schweikert in 2020.
+Currently, there are four well-qualified Democrats vying to run against Schweikert in 2020.
 The first is 2018 CD Six nominee Antia Malik.
 The second is 2018 CD Eight Nominee Dr. Hiral Tipirneni.
-The third candidate is small business owner and community leader Stephanie Rimmer.
+The third candidate is a small business owner and community leader Stephanie Rimmer.
 The fourth is entrepreneur Karl Gentles.

 Ms. Rimmer co-owns an international trade business with her husband John and has been involved in the Democratic party since 1992.
 A mother of four, she has twice run as the (now) LD23 Democratic Nominee for the Arizona State House of Representatives in 2006 and 2008 helping Democrats expand their presence in the Northeast Valley.
 Ms, Rimmer has also served on boards, commissions, and committees and during her four years on the Desert Ridge Community Association board helped architect the strategic plan that serves to guide responsible development in the Northeast Valley of Maricopa County.
 In declaring her candidacy for the CD Six Democratic nomination, Ms. Rimmer enlisted the support of former Tempe Mayor and two-term Congressman Harry Mitchell as the chairman of her campaign.